 Still, Enterprise rental cars are fleet vehicles, which means they were previously owned by a business and driven by an unknown number of drivers.
 When a rental fleet car is deemed too old for business purposes, companies like Enterprise list their used rental cars for sale.
-For most car rental companies, this begins to happen once the vehicle is one-to-two years old.
+For most car rental companies, this begins to happen once the vehicle is 1-to-2 years old.

 Pros and cons of buying a rental car from Enterprise